 Inside the walls of any Boise real estate office you will hear the words “growth” and “new” countless times.
 As one of the fastest growing cities in the country, we see evidence every time we step out our door.
 But Boise also has a rich history.
 At Windermere Powerhouse Group we remember that every day we walk into our office in the historic Powerhouse building.
-In the midst of this exciting growth, we strive to preserve the memories and tradition that are the foundation of our great city.
+In the midst of this exciting growth, we strive to preserve memories and tradition; the foundation of our great city.

 “In every community, every county, there are certain buildings, certain neighborhoods, open spaces, which traditionally have had special meaning for local residents and which proclaim to all comers the unique character and heritage of that particular place.”
 Mavis Bryan, Zoning for Community Preservation

 First, we needed to discover what it means to be on the historical register.
 Among a number of standards, the most fitting for this one of a kind house is the significance it holds with its master craftsmanship, unique characteristics, artistic features and architecture of its era.
-It began when Robert Newhouse submitted a building permit in 1938 for what would become this iconic Tudor Revival style home.
-Although unconfirmed, the house was likely designed by Jedd Jones, an architect who regularly socialized with the Newhouse family and would later be responsible for many residential designs found throughout Boise.
+It began in 1938 with Robert Newhouse submitting a building permit for what would become this iconic Tudor style home.
+Although unconfirmed, the house was likely designed by Jedd Jones, an architect who regularly socialized with the Newhouse family.
+Jones would later be responsible for many residential designs found throughout Boise.
 The steeply pitched asymmetrical gables, double stacked chimney and leaded glass windows are the quintessential architectural features of a Tudor Revival, a style which borrows design elements from English medieval houses.